History of Speyer: Nine Years' War (War of the Palatine Succession)

 The death of Charles II, Elector Palatine was another occasion for the French for their next step.
-King Louis XIV illegally demanded the Palatine as inheritance for Charles' sister and his sister-in-law Elizabeth Charlotte, Princess Palatine, starting the Nine Years' War (1688–1697) which affected Count Palatine and large parts of southwestern Germany.
+King Louis XIV illegally demanded the Palatine as inheritance for Charles' sister and his sister-in-law Elizabeth Charlotte, Madame Palatine, starting the Nine Years' War (1688–1697) which affected Count Palatine and large parts of southwestern Germany.
 One of the first hostilities was the capture of the fortresses of Philippsburg in October 1688 and of Mainz.
 Having to retreat after initial successes, at the orders of war minister Louvois and his closest confidant Chamlay, the French armies systematically laid waste to abandoned areas.
 Settlements in the Pfalz region and northern Baden were especially hard hit.

 The city of Speyer was to meet the same fate.
 In early 1689, on their way from the fortress of Landau, French troops under General Joseph de Montclar appeared at the gates which were opened in the hope of being spared.
 After the French took the city over, they established headquarters in the Carmelite monastery.
 Two days after they inspected the city's fortifications, Montclar ordered them to be demolished on 30 January.
 Large sections of the city wall and most of the towers had to be broken down.
 Some of the gates were even blown up.
 The French also had in mind to blow up the Altpörtel gate.
 Preparations were stopped after the Carmelites convinced the general that the explosion would endanger the dilapidated monastery.